fromastwithlove/BolistikApp/INSTALL.md

 ## Notes

-Always run Fastlane through `bundle exec fastlane <command>` to ensure you're using the locked version of the project.
+Always run Fastlane through `bundle exec fastlane <command>` to ensure you're using the locked version in your project.